eriksol116/Pumpfun-bundler-3wallets-test/README.md

-## Pumpfun bundler bot with 3 wallets for test
+## Pumpfun bundler bot with 1 wallet for test

-This is a simple **PumpFun bundler Bot** – just token creation and buy with 3 wallets in one Jito bundle.
+This is a simple **PumpFun bundler Bot** – just token creation and buy with 1 wallet in one Jito bundle.

-This open-source and free tool offers the most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 3 different wallets and profiles.
+This open-source and free tool offers the most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 1  wallet and profiles.

+Jito bundler can bundle 5 transaction .

+so Jito key, token creation, airdrop sol from mainwallet to wallet, buy token.

+if u need 20 wallets, u should use LUT.

 You can send DM if you need advanced tools.